photograph

 Brian Eno's Ambient Music and Iconic Realism (Click here to view and hear video of Eno's Earth, "An Ending")

-A photo of a nearby lake
+A photo of a nearby lake at sunset

 From my first book on the semiotic theory of iconic realism: